 These Chrome alternatives aren’t the best ones in their categories.
 However, if you are looking for something specific, you can give them a try.

-- Firefox Focus is focused on privacy but lacks certain standard feature.
+- Firefox Focus is focused on privacy but lacks some certain standard features.
 If you need a browser that has more privacy-oriented features, you should give it a try.
 It has an easy way of cleaning your tracks in such a way that optimal privacy is ensured.
 It can easily block trackers and ads, though.

-- Opera Mini is the mini-version of Opera Browser.
+- Opera Mini is the mini-version of the Opera Browser.
 This one does not take up much resources or space for storage.
 However, it offers a standard and lag-free browsing experience on your Android.
 Video downloads and ad-blocking are some cool features.